Diomuzan/Pirstuni/README.md

-# BS-Button
+# Pirstuni
-This is a website in which I've created a button with the framework Bootstrap and this is lastly written in HTML,
+Pirstuni is a project in which I test with installing DNN in a project.